keithalewis/math/ums.md

 cash flows are more important.
 The Fundamental Theorem of Asset Pricing puts geometric constraints on arbitrage-free prices given cash flows.

 Trading strategies create synthetic market instruments.
-If a perfect hedge exists, it is determined by the Fréchet derivative of the option value with respect to price.
+If a perfect hedge for a derivative instrument exists it is determined by the Fréchet derivative of the option value with respect to price.
 The Simple Unified Model assumes every hedge has only a finite number of trades, as is the case in the real world.
 This implies perfect hedges do not, in general, exist.

 The SUM specifies a rigorous mathematical model that can be taught at the master's level.
-Work remains for future researchers to better manage the risk of this market reality.
+Work remains for future researchers to determine when and how much to hedge in order to better manage the risk of this market reality.

 ## Preamble